 You can check which files the scanner will analyze by looking in the file .sonarqube\out\sonar-project.properties after MSBuild has finished.

 On build machines that connect to the Internet through a proxy server you might experience difficulties connecting to SonarQube.
-To instruct the Java VM to use the system proxy settings, you need to set the following environment variable before running the SonarScanner for .NET:
+To instruct the Java VM to use specific proxy settings use the following value:

 Where yourProxyHost and yourProxyPort are the hostname and the port of your proxy server.
 There are additional proxy settings for HTTPS, authentication and exclusions that could be passed to the Java VM.
 For more information see the following article: https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html.